 Figure 3.28.
-Dialog Box for Estimating a Proportion Using Stratified Sampling
+Dialog Box for Estimating a Proportion using Stratified Sampling

-Stratum # to switch between strata).
+After supplying the required input, press Apply and the dialog shows in red the total number of samples and the number of samples required in each stratum (use the pull-down Stratum # to switch between strata).
 You can see the placement of samples within strata by going to Map View.